Luminova Framework

 Route Dependency Injection

-feature.route.dependency.injection (bool)Enables type-hint-based dependency injection for controller methods that are routable.
-This allows cleaner and more testable controllers.
+feature.route.dependency.injection (bool)Enables type-hint-based dependency injection for routable controller methods, allowing cleaner and more testable code.

 # /.env